 Farm to Community (F2C) encompasses multiple projects in Washington State that follow the shared model of funding for food assistance organizations to purchase produce directly from local small-scale farms.
-Operating across different scales, partners, and funding sources, King County Farmer’s Share, Farm to Food Pantry, and the Growing for Good partnership with PCC Markets and Neighborhood Farmers Markets all work under the Farm to Community umbrella to help reduce hunger, support small farm economies, prevent food waste, and increase access to healthy, local produce through networks of farms, food banks, meals programs, and volunteers throughout the state.
-Purchasing directly from local farmers allows for not only healthier, more diverse food options for people facing food insecurity, but helps these farms to prosper and create relationships within their communities, as they do not have to rely solely on being able to donate produce.
+Operating across different scales, partners, and funding sources, King County Farmers Share, Farm to Food Pantry, and the Growing for Good partnership with PCC Markets and Seattle Neighborhood Farmers Markets all work under the Farm to Community umbrella to help reduce hunger, support small farm economies, prevent food waste, and increase access to nutritious, local produce through networks of farms, food banks, meals programs, and volunteers throughout the state.
+Purchasing directly from local farmers allows for not only healthier, more diverse food options for people experiencing food & nutritional insecurity, but helps these farms to prosper and create relationships within their communities, as they do not have to rely solely on being able to donate produce.

 Follow the links below to find more information about each of these specific projects and what they are doing in communities across Washington.

-Program Contact: Maddie Price, Farm to Community Program Manager, email@example.com
+Program Contact: Olivia Jackiewicz, Farm to Community Program Manager – email@example.com

 Farm to Community works to understand and build local food economies, to provide more impactful and sustainable food access for everyone in our community.
 We help foster direct relationships between growers and food access networks, be it food banks, local farmers markets, or other grocery sources in areas with unreliable access to fresh produce.
 Creating sustainable systems that allow people, regardless of income, to get high-quality food they want and need for their families is essential now more than ever as we navigate how to respond to emergencies like COVID-19 and climate change that strain our ability to provide food.

 These programs work to address sustainability with the three-pillar approach:

 - Environmental (reducing food waste and food miles; supporting small-scale, often organic and regenerative agriculture)